 The installer must install the system wiring in the form of 2-core radial circuits.
-The cabling should be 2 core 1.5mm2, screened and fire resistant, of an MICC or FP200 equivalent type.
+All cabling should be 2 core 1.5mm, screened and fire resistant, of an FP200 equivalent type.
 4 core cable as a zone in and zone out must not be used, due to the possibility of data corruption.